jdh4/mac_productivity/03_raycast/README.md

 1. Launch Raycast
 1. Search "Create snippet"
-1. Create a snippet by giving it a name and entering the snippet
+1. Create a snippet by (1) giving it a name, (2) entering the snippet, and (3) assign a keyword

-Use keywords to be replaced by a specified snippet.
+When you type the keyword it will be replaced by the snippet.

 Learn about using [dynamic placeholders](https://manual.raycast.com/dynamic-placeholders) in snippets.